-The $HLS{19}$ -COM-P instrument is a newly developed questionnaire measuring communicative health literacy (HL) with physicians in health care services in general adult populations by a longer 11-item and shorter 6-item version.
-The $HLS{19}$ -COM-P is part of the $HLS{19}$ family of instruments on measuring HL.
+The HLS19-COM-P instrument is a newly developed questionnaire measuring communicative health literacy (HL) with physicians in health care services in general adult populations by a longer 11-item and shorter 6-item version.
+The HLS19-COM-P is part of the HLS19 family of instruments on measuring HL.

-It was developed by a working group of $HLS{19}$ (Health Literacy Population Survey 2019-2021) Consortium. $HLS{19}$ is the first project of the WHO Action Network on Measuring Population and Organizational Health Literacy (M-POHL; https://m-pohl.net), coordinated by the $HLS{19}$ International Coordination Centre (ICC).
+It was developed by a working group of HLS{19} (Health Literacy Population Survey 2019-2021) Consortium.
+HLS{19} is the first project of the WHO Action Network on Measuring Population and Organizational Health Literacy (M-POHL; https://m-pohl.net), coordinated by the HLS{19} International Coordination Centre (ICC).

-The HLS19-COM-P was applied in large samples using different data collection methods in nine countries participating in the HLS19 study: Austria, Belgium, Bulgaria, Czech Republic, Denmark, France, Germany, Hungary, and Slovenia.
+The HLS19-COM-P was applied in large samples using different data collection methods in nine countries participating in the HLS19 study: Austria, Belgium, Bulgaria, Czech Republic, Denmark, France, Germany, Hungary, and Slovenia (Finbråten et al. 2022; The HLS19 Consortium of the WHO Action Network M-POHL 2021).

-Underlying definition of communicative HL: Communicative HL refers to patients' communicative and social skills that enable them to actively engage in face-to-face encounters with health care profession-als, to give and seek information, derive meaning from it and apply this information in decision-making and in co-producing their health care.
+Underlying definition of communicative HL: Communicative HL refers to patients' communicative and social skills that enable them to actively engage in face-to-face encounters with health care professionals, to give and seek information, derive meaning from it and apply this information in decision-making and in co-producing their health care.
 In HLS19, attention was focused on physician-patient communications in this regard.